PhYdrogen/holbertonschool-validation/module4_task2/README.md

-make integration-tests -> do all the integration tests present make help -> show an help make docker-tests -> launch test for the docker
+make integration-tests -> do all the integration tests present make help -> show an help make docker-tests -> launch test for the docker make build-docker -> build the docker to make the build the same env for everyone

 ## Workflow